For a list of our School Psychology doctoral students, click here.

 spatlan

-Sam Patlan is an Educational Specialist student in the School Psychology area within the Department of Educational Psychology.
-She completed her BA at California State University, Fullerton, in Psychology with a minor in Chicano/a Studies.
-As a first-generation Mexican-American, her cultural background plays a significant role in her identity.
-She currently works as the project manager for the LEADSS training grant.
-Sam is passionate about advocating for school mental health and promoting culturally responsive supports and interventions.
+Samanta Patlan is an Educational Specialist student in the School Psychology area within the Department of Educational Psychology.
+She completed her B.A. in Psychology with a minor in Chicano/a Studies at California State University, Fullerton.
+Before entering the school psychology program, Samanta worked as a behavior technician and a bilingual 4th-grade teacher.
+As a first-generation Mexican-American, her cultural background plays a significant role in shaping her identity and professional values.
+Samanta is passionate about advocating for school mental health and promoting culturally responsive supports and interventions that empower students and families.

 Email: